WRIST PULSE OXIMETER INFORMATION

 oximeters have long battery life and the soft style sensors are designed to not "fatigue" the finger during

 prolong use.
-The Aulisa GA1000-A, GA1000-P and MD300W314 were designed for continuous monitoring and have the ability to alarm if the oxygen level or heart rate level is outside of pre-set limits.
+The Aulisa GA1000-A, and GA-1000 Lite were designed for continuous monitoring and have the ability to audibly alarm if the oxygen level or heart rate level is outside of pre-set limits.

 Pediatric to Adult - The Nonin 3150 has